 Usually.
 Campers of the same grade can request to be in the cabin with each other.
 You must express this preference on your application.
 We honor as many of these requests as possible, but cannot guarantee you will be in a cabin with a particular person.
 If you have not listed this information on your application and want to request a cabin mate, email us the information.
 The earlier we receive a request, the more likely we are to be able to honor it.

 No. The camp fee will cover all expenses in camp.
-When filling out our camper packet, you may choose to give your camper a ‘spending allowance’ that they can use to buy clothing in the camp store during the session.
-If you would like to do this, we generally recommend $50 per week.
+When filling out the online form for the camp store, you may choose to give your camper a ‘spending allowance’ that they can use to buy clothing in the camp store during the session.
+If you would like to do this, we generally recommend $150 for a two week session.

 We think everyone should go to camp, but not every camp is right for every boy.
 Timberlake can be socially intense so we are not the right fit for boys with behavior or emotional challenges.
 If a boy’s behavior is hurtful to the group then we will ask him to leave.
 There are no refunds if this happens so please give us a call if you are unsure if your son ready.
 We want him with us if it is a good fit, and we want to help you find the right camp if not.

 Eating is especially important at camp since the boys are so active, so let’s talk if this is an area of concern.
 We work hard to to make special diets work, but we are not able to accommodate vegan diets or severe airborne peanut allergies.
 We should also talk about any special medical needs, like diabetes or severe allergies.